scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Plots of this nature are useful for detecting very weak anomalous signals from native anomalous scatters like sulfur and phosphorous.
 The collection of the anomalous signal from native scatters enables structure determination without having to spend the extra time and money to introduce heavier atoms that are not native to the protein.
-The measurement of the very weak signal from anomalous scatterers is at the edge of what is technically possible by using two million dollar detectors and synchrotron radiation at one of of the thirty plus synchtrotron radiation laboratories around the world.
+The measurement of the very weak signal from anomalous scatterers is at the edge of what is technically possible by using two million dollar detectors and synchrotron radiation at one of of the thirty plus synchrotron radiation laboratories around the world.
 These facilities provide X-rays that 10,000 times more intense than the X-rays generated with in-house X-ray generators.
 Usually, the X- data are collected at -173 degrees Celsius in a cryostream of nitrogen gas to prolong the life of the crystal while exposed to such intense X-rays.
 The typical absorbed radiation dose of a large protein crystal 200 x 200 x 200 microns in size in the X-ray beam at synchrotron radiation laboratory during a 10-minute diffraction experiment is sufficient to kill 100,000 adult humans.